Quantum Information-Theoretical Size Bounds for Conjunctive Queries with Functional Dependencies: Classical worst-case size bounds

 \section{Classical worst-case size bounds}

 The previous theoretical research on deriving worst-case size bounds can be divided into two lines depending on whether the estimations use functional dependencies or other constraints.
-The first line is to study join queries (also full conjunctive queries).
+The first line is to study join queries.
 The second line studies conjunctive queries in the presence of constraints.
 Our work aligns with the second category.